 World Vision’s community-led THRIVE model — Transforming Household Resilience in Vulnerable Environments — addresses underlying causes of vulnerability for farmers, since the journey upward from extreme poverty to one of improved well-being is not without interruptions.
 Resilient families can withstand or recover quickly from droughts and other emergencies, adapting to a changing environment.

 Merciful Provider, watch over farmers and their crops, especially during times of vulnerability.
-Help farmers learn and practice good storage techniques and other measures, so they don’t experience loss or waste.
+We pray for You to help farmers become economically empowered by learning and practicing good storage techniques, so they don’t experience loss or waste.

 “Those who work their land will have abundant food …” —Proverbs 12:11 (NIV)